My research examines changing agricultural and development landscapes in Ghana and the actors who seek to shape them.

 A day in the life of dissertation research looked something like this.

-My dissertation research was generously funded by the Wenner-Gren Foundation (Dissertation Fieldwork Grant), Fulbright-Hays (Doctoral Dissertation Research Abroad Fellowship), American University (Office of Graduate Studies Doctoral Student Research Award), and Explorers Club Washington Group (Exploration and Field Research Grant).
+My dissertation research was generously funded by the Wenner-Gren Foundation (Dissertation Fieldwork Grant), Fulbright-Hays Program (Doctoral Dissertation Research Abroad Fellowship), American University (Office of Graduate Studies Doctoral Student Research Award), and Explorers Club Washington Group (Exploration and Field Research Grant).

 See a list of my publications here.